CoBrALab/RABIES/README.md

               [--anat_template ANAT_TEMPLATE] [--brain_mask BRAIN_MASK]
               [--WM_mask WM_MASK] [--CSF_mask CSF_MASK]
               [--vascular_mask VASCULAR_MASK] [--labels LABELS]
-              input_dir output_dir
+              bids_dir output_dir

 RABIES performs preprocessing of rodent fMRI images.
 Can either run on datasets that only contain EPI images, or both structural and EPI images.
 Refer to the README documentation for the input folder structure.

 positional arguments:
+  bids_dir              the root folder of the BIDS-formated input data
+                        directory.
-  input_dir             the root folder of the input data directory. output_dir            the output path to drop outputs from major
+  output_dir            the output path to drop outputs from major
                         preprocessing steps.

 optional arguments:
-  -h, --help            show this help message and exit --bids_input          Specify a BIDS input data format to use the BIDS
-                        reader. (default: False)
-  -e, --bold_only       Apply preprocessing with only EPI scans. commonspace
+  -h, --help            show this help message and exit -e, --bold_only       Apply preprocessing with only EPI scans. commonspace
                         registration and distortion correction is executed
                         through registration of the EPI-generated template